redhat-nfvpe/onap-lab-experimental/doc/openstack.md

     hypervisor/ipmitool 6230 power status

 The first argument is the IPMI port: each virtual machine supported by VirtualBMC gets its own dedicated port.
-6230 is the port we configured for `overcloud-controller`.
+6230 is the port we configured for `openstack-controller`.

 Step 2: Introspect the infrastructure